Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

 We then simulated the steady magnetic states for the K-TBCI with $\varphi=1.7^\circ$ and the T-TBCI with $\varphi=61.7^\circ$.
 The simulations used $2\times2$ Mori\'{e} periods and random initial magnetic configurations.
-The results show that the AFM and FM areas are randomly distributed in the K-TBCI, two typical magnetic states are illustrated in Fig. 2e and 2f.
-On the other hand, the steady states for the T-TBCI are always isolated AFM domains surrounded by a connected FM domain as shown in Fig. 2i,j.
+The results show that the AFM and FM areas are randomly distributed in the K-TBCI.
+Two typical magnetic states are illustrated in Figure \ref{fig2}e and \ref{fig2}f.
+On the other hand, the steady states for the T-TBCI are always isolated AFM domains surrounded by a connected FM domain as shown in Figure \ref{fig2}i,j.
 The simulations with other twist angles also show the same patterns: K-TBCIs have disorderly magnetic states, which agree well with the previous experiments\cite{TBCIexp1,TBCIexp2,TBCIexp3}; in contrast, the T-TBCIs have isolated AFM domains, which are in favor of skyrmions.
+Thus, even thou both K-phase and T-phase have co-existence of FM and AFM domains, their distributions are quite different.
 Due to the ordered AFM domain distributions in T-TBCIs, we will focous on them in what follows.

-The detailed domain structure in T-TBCI varies for different twist angles as shown in Fig. 2k-m.
-For $3.2^\circ<\vert\varphi-60^\circ\vert<7.3^\circ$, both the up and down layers have distorted magnetic spins, all Cr atoms in the island have positive $m_z$ components, and the in-plane components in different layers are in opposite directions.
+The detailed domain structure in T-TBCI varies for different twist angles as shown in Figure \ref{fig2}k-m.
+For $3.2^\circ<\vert\varphi-60^\circ\vert<7.3^\circ$, both the upper and lower layers have distorted magnetic spins, all Cr atoms in the island have positive $m_z$ components, and the in-plane components in different layers are in opposite directions.
 But for $\vert\varphi-60^\circ\vert<3.2^\circ$, the two layers become unsymmetric.
-The up layer has a skyrmion with significant spin distortions while the down layer has undistorted spins.
-The skyrmion may also exist in the down layer, and instead, the up layer has undistorted spins.
+The upper layer has a skyrmion while the lower layer has undistorted { FM-order}.
+The skyrmion may also exist in the lower layer, and instead, the upper layer has undistorted { FM-order}.

-\section{Magnetic Skyrmions in T-TBCI}
+\subsection{Magnetic Skyrmions in T-TBCI}

 Our further study shows that a variety of skyrmions may exist in T-TBCIs with $\vert\varphi-60^\circ\vert<3.2^\circ$.
 By setting many different initial spin configurations, we got different skyrmions.
-Examples are shown in Fig. 3a, where the second one is a chiral Bloch type Skyrmion.
-The $m_z$ components of skyrmions with three different twist angles are plotted in Fig. 3b, which clearly show the spin flipping across the skyrmion edge.
+Examples are shown in Figure \ref{fig3}a, where the second one is a chiral Bloch-type Skyrmion.
+The $m_z$ components of skyrmions with three different twist angles are plotted in Figure \ref{fig3}b, which clearly show the spin flipping across the skyrmion edge.
 They have shapes of hyperbolic tangent functions, and thus the fitting lines are also plotted by using:

 where $R$ and $w$ are radius and width of the skyrmion, and the $m_0=3\,\mu_B$ is the saturated magnetic moment.
 Considering the direction of magnetic moment at skyrmion edge, the $m_x$ and $m_y$ components as functions of $r$ and polar angle $\phi$ can be written as: